-Table 2 presents losses, averaged over this three-year period, of reported residential fires and multifamily fires.6 The average number of fatalities per 1,000 fires and average dollar loss per fire for multifamily fires were approximately half that of the same loss measures for all other residential building fires.
-In addition, the average loss measures for nonconfined multifamily fires were substantially higher than the same loss measures for confined multifamily fires; this is to be expected, however, since confined fires rarely result in serious injury or large content losses.
+Table 2 presents losses, averaged over this three-year period, of reported multifamily fires and all other residential fires.7 The average number of fatalities per 1,000 multifamily fires was less than half that of the same loss measure for all other residential building fires.
+The average dollar loss per fire for multifamily fires was more than half that of the same loss measure for all other residential building fires.
+In addition, the average loss measures for nonconfined multifamily fires were substantially higher than the same loss measures for confined multifamily fires; this is to be expected, however, since confined fires rarely result in serious injury or large content loss.